TELEPHONE AND DATA SYSTEMS, IN - GuruFocus.com

 Did you lose money on investments in Telephone and Data Systems?
 If so, please visit Telephone and Data Systems, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, May 10, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Telephone and Data Systems, Inc. (“TDS” or the “Company”) (: TDS; TDSPrV; TDSPrU) between May 6, 2022 and November 3, 2022, inclusive (the “Class Period”).
+NEW YORK, May 15, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Telephone and Data Systems, Inc. ("TDS" or the "Company") (NYSE: TDS; TDSPrV; TDSPrU) between May 6, 2022 and November 3, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Northern District of Illinois and alleges violations of the Securities Exchange Act of 1934.

 United States Cellular Corporation ("UScellular") operates as a majority-owned subsidiary of TDS.
 TDS and UScellular are referred to as the "Companies".
 As of December 31, 2022, TDS owned 84% of UScellular's common shares, had the voting power to elect all of the directors of UScellular, and controlled 96% of the voting power in matters other than the election of directors of UScellular.
 In 2022, UScellular accounted for 77% of TDS' total operating revenues.